Europa League draw: How to watch, UEL winner odds, start time

 [ MORE: Europa League scores, stats ]

-We’ve got odds for the outright champions, and Manchester United’s favorite status has found a new level.
+We’ve got Europa League odds for the outright champions, and Manchester United’s favorite status has found a new level.

 Arsenal and Tottenham could face some very tough opponents and some in neutral venues.
 Rangers are a surprise entry along with Slavia Prague, while giants AC Milan, Ajax, Villarreal, and AS Roma will fancy their chances at silverware.

-Note: UPDATE: The full Europa League round of 16 draw results can be found below.